smaffei/OptimalFlow/README.md

 - ```Basemap``` version 1.3.0

 The ```Basemap``` package is not maintained anymore and upgrade to Python 3 might require the use of ```cartopy``` instead.

+# Details of the algorithm <a name="algorithm"></a>

+The Fortran code implements the optimisation algorithm

+# References <a name="refs"></a>
+Livermore, Philip W., Alexandre Fournier, and Yves Gallet.
+"Core-flow constraints on extreme archeomagnetic intensity changes." _Earth and Planetary Science Letters_ 387 (2014): 145-156.